ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/upgrading-smart-contracts/index.md

 3. After the call is forwarded to the logic contract, the returned data from the logic contract is retrieved and returned to the user.

-Using the proxy patterns requires an understanding of the **delegatecall** fucntion.
+Using the proxy patterns requires an understanding of the **delegatecall** function.
 Basically, `delegatecall` is an opcode that allows a contract to call another contract, while the actual code execution happens in the context of the calling contract.
 An implication of using `delegatecall` in proxy patterns is that the proxy contract reads and writes to its storage and executes logic stored at the logic contract as if calling an internal function.

 From the [Solidity documentation](https://docs.soliditylang.org/en/latest/introduction-to-smart-contracts.html#delegatecall-callcode-and-libraries):